danieltamming/danieltamming.github.io/index.md

 The python script reads the lz4 file at a predefined frequency, 1 Hz by default.
 It compares the current reading to the previous reading, noting the current time and the webpages that have appeared or disappeared.
 In doing so it compiles a history of the time at which a user opened and closed each visited webpage.

 #### Libraries Used
- - numpy, pandas, seaborn, matplotlib
+ - Pandas, NumPy, seaborn, matplotlib

 ### 4.2.
 National Hockey League Interview Transcripts
 #### Product